Package 'mirai'

 .f

-a function to be applied to each element of .x.
+a function to be applied to each element of .x, or row of .x as the case may be.

 ...

-(optional) named arguments (name = value pairs) specifying objects referenced, but not defined, in .f, or an environment containing such objects.
+(optional) named arguments (name = value pairs) specifying objects referenced, but not defined, in .f.

 .args